ai2cm/fv3net/workflows/coarsen_restarts/README.md

 timesteps in a directory on cloud storage.
 The workflow performs the coarsening using pressure-level coarsening defined in `vcm.coarsen`.

-Here is an example of how to submit this script via dataflow:
+To submit via dataflow run the following commands from the fv3net root:

 ```
 #!/bin/sh